AzureIoTGBB/azure-iot-edge-hol/module2/README.md

 ### Monitor our IoT Hub

 In VS Code, click on the 'Extensions' tab on the left nav.
 Search for an install the "Azure IoT Toolkit" by Microsoft.
-Once installed (reload VS Code, if necessary), click back on the folder view and you should see a new section called "IOT HUB DEVICES".
+Once installed (reload VS Code, if necessary), click back on the folder view and you should see a new section called "IOT HUB DEVICES" (on the left hand side, at the bottom, below all the 'files').
 Hover over it and you should see three dots "...".
 Click on that and click "Set IoT Hub Connection String".
 You should see an Edit box appear for you to enter a connection string.
 Go back to notepad where we copied the connection strings earlier, and copy/paste the "IoT Hub level" (the 'iothubowner') connection string from earlier into the VS Code edit box and hit ok.

 After a few seconds, a list of IoT Device should appear in that section.
 Once it does, find the IoT Device (not the edge device) that is tied to your python script.
 Right click on it and select "Start monitoring D2C messages".
 This should open an output window in VS Code and show that it is listening for messages.